 The ultimate inspiration for MOVE92 came from 20 years of observation.
 Founders Hal Nathan and Therese Caouette had been actively involved in the effort to grant directly to local groups in Southeast Asia, and year after year, they saw that it worked.
 They had a shining example of how and why trust-based philanthropy is a potent way to do international aid.

 But after decades of trust-based granting, they realized this way of empowering local communities could go beyond Southeast Asia.
 They wanted to spread the word about funding to local leaders.
 They wanted to showcase the effectiveness of this way of working.
 They wanted to create a movement.

 The idea for Move92 began when Hal read the book Drawdown, which highlights the fact that investing in girls and women’s leaderships (through education, health services and economic opportunities) is the #1 thing we can do to reduce the impacts of global warming.

-Hal invited Therese to work with him in building a movement, drawing on what they knew works through Partners Asia’s model, and Move92 was created to spread the word.
-Move92 began their first grants in Thailand, Myanmar, Indonesia and Guatemala.
+Hal invited Therese to work with him in building this movement.
+They used what they knew was effective, and then created Move92 to spread the word.
+Move92 began their first grants in Thailand, the Mekong Sub-Region, Indonesia and Guatemala.
 Therese then invited Geneva Pritchard, a long-time colleague, to work together to identify opportunities for collaborations.

 Today, Geneva is taking the lead in Move92 ‘s growth and expansion with a strong emphasis on getting the Move92 word out globally.
 Geneva is based in Christchurch, New Zealand, which opens up exciting opportunities for engaging an Asia Pacific donor base and network of local leaders in this region as well.